siddharthm/PyReco/README.md

-PyReco is a simple recommendation engine written in python 2.7 that given a list of people and their ratings corresponding to some movies can return recommendation of movies for a person and also movies that are similar to a given movie and people that are similar to a given person.
+PyReco is a simple recommendation engine written in python 2.7 that given a list of people and their ratings corresponding to some movies can return recommendation of movies for a person.
+It can also give movies that are similar to a given movie and people that are similar to a given person.
 	It makes use of similarity ratings between the person for whom movie has to be recommended and some other person to act as a weight for